 Money flows through London from all over the world, making it one of the wealthiest places on earth, and one of the most unequal.
 Last year, as council housing blocks all over the city were found to unsafe in the wake of the Grenfell fire, plans in the City for a new skyscraper taller than the Shard were announced.
 How is this unequal urban reality produced?
 And how much more unequal can the city become before it begins to break down?

-- The production and reproduction of ourselves
+- The production and reproduction of the self: identity in capitalism and struggle

 How are we complicit in the process of turning ourselves into marketable commodities?
 Through the curation of our online identities, to the expression of our gender and the self-exploitation we endure to further our careers, to what extent are we doomed to conform to market pressures in our own self-development?